llastowka-usgs/hazdev-gis/README.md

 # hazdev-gis
-Document GIS services and workflows provided by the GHSC HazDev GIS team
+Documentation of GIS services and workflows provided by the GHSC HazDev GIS team